 All students who score 27 or below on the Speaking section of the TOEFL iBT or below an 8 on the Speaking section of the IELTS and who have not received their BA/BS from a U.S. college or university must take the placement test and participate in ELP classes, if required.
 Students who hold a Master’s Degree from a U.S. university are still required to take the test.
 To schedule your test, contact the ELP at email@example.com.

 How do I prepare for the placement test?

-There is no real way to predict how long it will take a student to pass POPT.
+There is no real way to predict how long it will take a student to pass the POPT.
 Each student has his/her own aptitude for learning a language and some students will work harder than others.
-Experience has shown, however, that most students take at least two semesters of formal instruction to pass POPT.
+Experience has shown, however, that most students take at least two semesters of formal instruction to pass the POPT.

 What can I do to improve my writing skills?

-Although ELP does not offer writing classes, graduate students may contact the Writing Center for individual help.
-In addition, they offer discipline and course-specific workshops for student writers.For information, visit their website at web.princeton.edu/sites/writing/
+Although the ELP does not offer writing classes, graduate students may contact the Writing Center for individual help.
+The Writing Center also offers discipline and course-specific workshops for student writers.For information, visit their website at writing.princeton.edu/.